ReactiveSets/toubkal/README.md

 // Start socket servers on all http servers using socket.io var clients = servers.socket_io_clients(); // Provide a dataflow of socket.io client connections

-xs.union( [
+rs.union( [
-    xs.configuration( { filepath: 'sales.json'    , flow: 'sales'     } ), // The dataflow store of all sales
+    rs.configuration( { filepath: 'sales.json'    , flow: 'sales'     } ), // The dataflow store of all sales
-    xs.configuration( { filepath: 'employees.json', flow: 'employees' } )  // The dataflow store of all employees
+    rs.configuration( { filepath: 'employees.json', flow: 'employees' } )  // The dataflow store of all employees
   ] )

   // Serve realtime content to all socket.io clients